metamath/lamp-guide/docs/11/index.md

 The names of people who formalized and proposed various statements are recorded for all time in these descriptions.

-☞ We hope to see *your* name in future database descriptions! ☜
+☞ We hope to see **your name** in future database descriptions!! ☜

+Theorem `idi` and the next one `a2ii` are very peculiar, because they are theorems that can be proved without axioms.
+Metamath verifiers work by using the hypotheses and applying the justifications they are given to show that they can produce what is to be proved.
+In this odd case, the hypothesis is what needs to be proved, so a metamath verifier is allowed to just use it.
+It's hard to imagine a useful mathematical system where you're not allowed to conclude something you assume, so this isn't a weakness of Metamath.

+Theorem `idi` doesn't let us conclude anything new, so it's normally not useful.
+It's only useful in special technical situations.
-The description of theorem `idi` has a special phrase:
+Notice that the description of `idi` has a special phrase:
 "(New usage is discouraged.)".
-This tells people and tools that they should *not* use this assertion in most circumstances.
+This phrase tells people and tools that they should *not* use this assertion in most circumstances.
-This particular theorem is discouraged because it's normally not useful.
-However, it *is* true, so you can use it if you want to, and there are special technical situations where it *is* useful.
+It *is* true, so you can use it if you want to, and there are special technical situations where it *is* useful.
-Currently metamath-lamp doesn't exclude discouraged theorems and axioms from its automation, but the expectation is that it will exclude them by default in the future.
+Currently metamath-lamp doesn't exclude discouraged theorems and axioms from its automation, but we expect it will exclude them by default in the future.

 ##### Assertion 2: Theorem `a1ii`